karesti/autocomplete-scala/README.md

 ##### What would you change if the requirements were to match any portion of the keywords

-I would start with the brute force solution to implement a "contains" method, but there are other algorithms out there I should probablu study better in order to implement substring search with regular expressions and DFA (Deterministic Finite Automation)(I only know the existence of these algorithms)
+I would start with the brute force solution to implement a "contains" method, but there are other algorithms out there I should probably study better in order to implement substring search with regular expressions and DFA (Deterministic Finite Automation)(I only know the existence of these algorithms)